-Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Members under this Policy.
-When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.
-Member will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
-Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
-See "Surprise Billing" in this Policy for additional information.
+Out-of- Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP Plans In-Network Organization to provide services to Covered Persons under this Group Policy.
+When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied.
+Covered Person will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Outof-Network Provider.

-To maximize your plan's benefits, always make sure your healthcare provider is an MHC In-Network Provider.
-MemberMember
+To maximize your plan's benefits, always make sure your healthcare provider is a CO-OP In-Network Provider and do not assume all services at an In-Network facility are performed by an In-Network provider.

 Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Group Policy will pay for Covered Benefits provided by Out-of-Network Providers.
-The Out-of-Network Provider Differential will not apply to Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.

-Outpatient means treatment or services that are provided when the Member is not confined as a bed patient in a Covered Facility.
+Outpatient means treatment or services that are provided when the Covered Person is not confined as a bed patient in a Covered Facility.
 This includes outpatient treatment at a Covered Facility as well as visits to a Physician or other Covered Providers.